-c.
+- c.
 The Child Survival and Health (CS/H) request includes a \$120 million proposed contribution to UNICEF.
-The Administration requested these funds in title IV, International Organizations and Programs account, but for several years Congress has made the UNICEF contribution part of the CS/H account.
-The \$120 million UNICEF transfer is excluded from the FY2004 International Organizations and Programs request.
+The Administration requested and the Senate bill (S. 1426) placed these funds in title IV, International Organizations and Programs account.
+For several years, however, Congress has made the UNICEF contribution part of the CS/H account, and for comparative purposes, the UNICEF funds are included in the CS/H total for each column.
+Accordingly, the \$120 million UNICEF transfer is excluded from the FY2004 International Organizations and Programs (I,O&P) request and Senate level.
+If the UNICEF contribution is included in I,O&P account, the Senate levels would be \$1.435 billion for CS/H and \$314.6 million for I,O&P. - d.
+Funding for the Global AIDS Initiative is included in the Child Survival and Health account. - e.
+Funding for the Famine Fund is included in the International Disaster Aid account. - f.

-d.
 The Administration request includes the Ireland Fund as part of the Economic Support Fund.